dotswg/dots-architecture/draft-ietf-dots-architecture.md

 When directly provisioning the address mappings, operators must ensure the mappings remain up to date, or risk losing the ability to request accurate mitigation scopes.
-To that aim, the DOTS client can rely on mechanisms, such as [I-D.ietf-opsawg-nat-yang] to retrieve static explicit mappings.
+To that aim, the DOTS client can rely on mechanisms, such as [RFC8512] to retrieve static explicit mappings.
 This document does not prescribe the method by which mappings are maintained once they are provisioned on the DOTS client.

 #### Resolving Public Mitigation Scope with Port Control Protocol (PCP)